 Failure to attend examinations or tests at the set time, failure to submit assignments by the due date without adequate and approved reasons, absences or limited effort in and application to studies in class and at home will affect assessment grades and may affect a student's eligibility for a Semester Unit of Credit, or an overall result for that subject.
 In the Compulsory Participation Phase of Learning, a student's enrolment may also be cancelled if they are not attending satisfactorily or participating adequately in the programs of instruction.
-Where illness, unavoidable absences or extenuating factors affect attendance at examinations or presentation of required work, the Principal or his delegate ie Subject HOD or Deputy Principal must be advised, and this may be considered in determining achievement levels.
-Medical Certificates should be provided.
+Where illness, unavoidable absences or extenuating factors affect attendance at examinations or presentation of required work, the process outlined in the Senior Secondary Assessment Policy must be followed.